Durgasravanipenumaka/C-Programs/Linked List.md

         display();
 }
 ```
-## Write a C program to create a singly linked list, display it, and delete all occurrences of a given node value.
+## 25.Write a C program to create a singly linked list, display it, and delete all occurrences of a given node value.
 ```c
 #include<stdio.h>
 #include<stdlib.h>